relvacode/terraform-provider-http/docs/data-sources/http.md

 - `body` (String, Deprecated) The response body returned as a string. **NOTE**: This is deprecated, use `response_body` instead.
 - `id` (String) The URL used for the request.
+- `location` (String) The URL from the request that was sent to obtain the final response.
+If the final server response included a Location header then this value is set to the absolute path of that location, relative to the URL that made the request.
 - `response_body` (String) The response body returned as a string.
 - `response_headers` (Map of String) A map of response header field names and values.
 Duplicate headers are concatenated according to [RFC2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2).
 - `status_code` (Number) The HTTP response status code.